srfujii/Homework_01/README.md

 ## Description

-This purpose of this project is to **refactor Horiseon's corporate home page** to be more accessible and to improve the code to bring it up to current industry standards best known practices.
+This purpose of this project is to **refactor Horiseon's corporate home page** to be more accessible and to improve the code to bring it up to current industry standards and best known practices.

 **Accessibility** is an increasingly important consideration for businesses.
 Web accessibility ensures that people with disabilities can access a website using assistive technologies like video captions, screen readers, and braille keyboards.
 Accessibility is crucial for businesses to implement&mdash; not only do accessible sites rank higher in search engines like Google, but they also help companies avoid litigation which might arise if people with disabilities cannot access a website.
 Plus, it ensures that **all** users can access the company's products and services; thus broadening their customer base.